bridge-codes/bridge/README.md

 npm install zod
 ```

 You can validate the `body`, `headers` and `query` of each requet using zod.
 If the request doesn't meet the validation criteria, a __422__ error is automatically sent to the client.
-The message will notify the client where the validation failed.
+The response sent will explain where the validation failed.

 **The validation takes this form**